 The government may pass an order to unwind, discontinue or alter a deal.
-Criminal sanctions, including imprisonment, are possible in case of breach of such an order.
+Criminal sanctions, including imprisonment, are possible in case of a breach of such order.

-A pre-closing filing process applies if the deal involves certain restricted sectors such as businesses related to national security and public order, telecommunications, IT services, information processing hardware and software, pharmaceutical regarding infectious diseases, certain medical devices, and certain protected domestic industries including agriculture and fishing, whereas a post-acquisition report process applies to other sectors.
+A pre-closing filing process regarding Inward Direct Investment applies if the deal involves certain restricted sectors such as businesses involving the manufacturing of weapons, aircraft, artificial satellites, nuclear reactors, and accessories or parts of the above, telecommunications, IT services, software, pharmaceuticals regarding infectious diseases, certain medical devices, and certain protected domestic industries including agriculture and fishing, whereas a post-acquisition report process applies to other sectors.